onemedical/circleci-prometheus-tools-orb/README.md

 Example: `[semver:major]`

-* Squash and merge.
+* On Squash and merge.
 Ensure the semver tag is preserved and entered as a part of the commit message.
-* On merge, after manual approval, the orb will automatically be published to the Orb Registry.

-For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).